On the Tail Transition of First Arrival Position Channels: From Cauchy to Exponential Decay: System Model and Exact Distribution

 \section{System Model and Exact Distribution}

-We consider a diffusive MC system as illustrated in Fig.~\ref{fig:channel_model}, where a transmitter releases a particle at $\mathbf{x}_{\text{in}}$ on a hyperplane.
-The particle undergoes Brownian motion with diffusion coefficient $D$ (where $\sigma^2 = 2D$) and a constant drift velocity $\mathbf{v}$ perpendicular to the receiving plane located at distance $\lambda$.
+We consider an MCvD system in $\mathbb{R}^d$, with the $d=2$ case illustrated in Fig.~\ref{fig:channel_model}.
+The transmitter (Tx) releases particles at $\mathbf{X} \in \mathbb{R}^{d-1}$ on a hyperplane.
+Each particle undergoes Brownian motion with diffusion coefficient $D$ (with variance $\sigma^2 = 2D$) and a constant drift velocity $\mathbf{v}$ perpendicular to the receiving hyperplane at distance $\lambda > 0$.
 Let $v = \|\mathbf{v}\|$ denote the drift speed.
-The received position on the transverse line is modeled as $Y = X + N$, where $N \in \mathbb{R}$ represents the random lateral displacement.